The Dance Theatre of Harlem school moves to its permanent location

 Dec 28: Kim Il-Song becomes new supreme leader of North Korea.

-Jan 14: Sanford & Son premiers on NBC.
+Jan 14: Sanford & Son premieres on NBC.

 Feb 1: The first handheld scientific calculator is sold for $395 by Hewlett-Packard.

-Mar 15: The Godfather, starring Marlon Brando and Al Pacino, premieres in NYC (Best Picture 1973).
+Mar 15: The Godfather, starring Marlon Brando and Al Pacino, premieres in NYC (Wins Best Picture 1973).

 Jun 10: Elvis Presley records a live album at NYC’s Madison Square Garden.

-Sep 4: The Price is Right – United States’ longest running games show debuts on CBS.
+Sep 4: The Price is Right, the United States’ longest running game show debuts on CBS.

-Sep 16: First TV series about mixed marriage-Bridget Loves Bernie.
+Sep 16: First TV series about mixed marriage Bridget Loves Bernie premieres.

 Sep 17: TV show adaption of the movie M*A*S*H premiers on CBS starring Alan Alda, Loretta Swit, and Wayne Rogers.

-Nov 1: First gay-themed TV movie – That Certain Summer.
+Nov 1: First gay-themed TV movie, That Certain Summer, airs.

 Jan 15: Heavyweight Joe Frazier KOs Terry Daniels.

-Feb 3: The 11th Winter Olympics open for the first time in Asia in Sapporo, Japan.
+Feb 3: The 11th Winter Olympics open in Asia in Sapporo, Japan.

 Feb 29: Hank Aaron becomes first baseball player to sign for $200,000 a year.